testcontainers/testcontainers-scala/README.md

 * `testcontainers-scala-pulsar` — module with the Pulsar container.
 * `testcontainers-scala-rabbitmq` — module with the RabbitMQ container.
 * `testcontainers-scala-toxiproxy` — module with the ToxiProxy container.
+* `testcontainers-scala-orientdb` — module with the OrientDB container.
+* `testcontainers-scala-presto` — module with the Presto container.

 Most of the modules are just proxies to the testcontainers-java modules and behave exactly like java containers.
 You can find documentation about them in the [testcontainers-java docs pages](https://www.testcontainers.org/).